Omycron83/Notes/ML/Gradient Boosted Trees.md

 Shrinkage, also referred to as a ‘learning rate’ is another parameter $v \in [0;1]$ that is multiplied with the other weight $\gamma$ of an added base learner to reduce its impact, with $v = 1$ corresponding to the unregularized case and $v = 0$ leading to no learning.

 #### [[Datapoint Bagging]]:
-In datapoint bagging, also called s
+In datapoint bagging, also called stochastic gradient boosting,
 #### Number of observations in leaves:
 #### Other complexity penalization: